iechor/docs/content/network/network-tutorial-standalone.md

     The default `bridge` network is listed, along with `host` and `none`.
-The latter two are not fully-fledged networks, but are used to start a container connected directly to the Docker daemon host's networking stack, or to start a container with no network devices.
+The latter two are not fully-fledged networks, but are used to start a container connected directly to the iEchor daemon host's networking stack, or to start a container with no network devices.
 This tutorial will connect two containers to the `bridge` network.